Mining Legal Arguments to Study Judicial Formalism: Arguments

-This argument focuses on the purpose, goal, or ``telos'' of a legal provision, often signaled by terms like ``purpose,'' ``aim,'' ``sense,'' or ``function''.
-This category also includes special forms of purpose-driven reasoning, such as arguments ad absurdum (to avoid a nonsensical result), a fortiori, and reasoning by analogy.

-\textit{Example:} \begin{quote} “An appeal is conceived as an extraordinary remedy and is therefore intended to remedy only serious legal defects in final decisions.'' \end{quote}
+This argument focuses on the purpose, goal, or “telos" of a legal provision, often signaled by terms like “purpose," “aim," “sense," or “function".
+This category also includes special forms of purpose-driven reasoning, such as arguments ad absurdum (to avoid a nonsensical result), a fortiori, and reasoning by analogy. \begin{quote} \emph{``An appeal is conceived as an extraordinary remedy and is therefore intended to remedy only serious legal defects in final decisions.''} \end{quote}

-\textbf{Practical Consequences (PC).}
+\subsection{Practical Consequences (PC)}

 This argument type involves the court considering the real-world effects and practical outcomes of its decision.
-Instead of focusing on the wording of legal norms, the court weighs what will happen if it chooses one interpretation over another, answering the question ``What will it lead to?''.
-This can include impacts on the parties as well as the society.

-\textit{Example:} \begin{quote} ““In the event of a contrary conclusion, it would be difficult to clearly identify and distinguish what personal manifestations of the taxi driver in the course of his interaction with the customer can still be characterized as his work activity and what already constitutes his private life.'' \end{quote}
+Instead of focusing on the wording of legal norms, the court weighs what will happen if it chooses one interpretation over another, answering the question “What will it lead to?".
+This can include impacts on the parties as well as the society. \begin{quote} \emph{In the event of a contrary conclusion, it would be difficult to clearly identify and distinguish what personal manifestations of the taxi driver in the course of his interaction with the customer can still be characterized as his work activity and what already constitutes his private life.''} \end{quote}